M4n0zz/BBMenu/README.md

 # BBMenu
-The first mod menu for Pokemon Gen 1 Games
+The first mod menu for 1st Generation Pokemon Games